misudashi/systems/2 CAPS/Japanese/Japanese.md

 ## Japanese

 I am currently learning Japanese and here, I will list every note related to precisely that.
+I'm pretty sure some notes will be filled with mistakes, so if you notice anything that sounds weird to you, feel absolutely free to contact me on Discord ([[Misudashi]]).

 - [[MOC Weekly Japanese Reviews]]#
 - [[WJR1]]#